stackbit-projects/raismrashdan-7e05b/content/pages/blog/a_conscious_career.md

 ---
 title: A Conscious Career
 subtitle: >-
   Spend the time to consciously think about your next pursuit.
-Who you are, what you want.
-Understanding this will help you find an environment that suits you best.
+Who are you?
+What do you want?.Understanding this will help you find an environment that suits you best.
 date: '2022-02-11'
 thumb_image_alt: lorem-ipsum
 image_alt: lorem-ipsum